-When fast heating is desired, the flame size on a gas burner should match the cookware you are using.
+The flame size on a gas burner should match the cookware you are using.

 FOR SAFE HANDLING OF COOKWARE NEVER LET THE FLAME EXTEND UP THE SIDES OF THE COOKWARE.

-Any flame larger than the bottom of the cookware will not result in faster heating of the cookware and could be hazardous.
+Any flame larger than the bottom of the cookware is wasted and only serves to heat the handle.